micmejia/bible-dump/NKJV/Genesis/Gen 33.md

 But Jacob said to him, "My lord knows that the children _are_ weak, and the flocks and herds which are nursing _are_ with me.
 And if the men should drive them hard one day, all the flock will die.

 ###### 14
 Please let my lord go on ahead before his servant.
-I will lead on slowly at a pace which the livestock that go before me, and the children, [^b]are able to endure, until I come to my lord in Seir."
+I will lead on slowly at a pace which the livestock that go before me, and the children, are able to endure, until I come to my lord in Seir."

 ###### 15
 And Esau said, "Now let me leave with you _some_ of the people who _are_ with me."
 But he said, "What need is there?
 Let me find favor in the sight of my lord."